 Phonics is taught consistently across the school using the Little Wandle Letters and Revised structure.
 In Reception and Year 1 children are taught phonics daily with 3 discrete group reading sessions weekly.

 Phonic lessons follow the revisit and review, teach and practise, and practise and apply model.
 The pronunciation and formation of sounds are taught using the same phrases throughout the school to ensure all children experience high quality and consistent teaching.

 The school library is available for all children from Reception to Year 6.
 In Reception and Year 1 the children will choose a book from a library selection within their classroom and bring it home to read and share.
 From Year 2 to Year 6 the children are encouraged to use the school library located in our main corridor.
 Each child may select a book and return it weekly (or sooner!).
 Our library days are:

 Year 6: Friday

-To view the Letters and Sounds document click here.
+To visit The Little Wandle Letters and Sounds website click here.

 Reading at Home

 As part of school homework we encourage children to read at home every day for a minimum of 10 minutes.
 Regular practice will increase your child's ability to read fluently and read for pleasure.